top of page

 Search

-Exploring healing techniques for anxious attachment: A guide to finding inner peace and emotional security
+Healing techniques for anxious attachment: A guide to finding inner peace and emotional security

 “Our preoccupation with other people - whether we aid or hinder them, love or hate them - is at bottom a means of getting away from ourselves."― Eric Hoffer, The Passionate State of Mind: And Other Aphorisms